-PCK Media’s newest work-in-progress features the irrepressible songwriter Rose Marie McCoy (1922-2015).
-Rose was born in a tin-roof shack on a farm in the heart of the Arkansas Blues Delta.
+Songwriter Rose Marie McCoy (1922-2015) was born in a tin-roof shack on a farm in the heart of the Arkansas Blues Delta.
 In high school, she was voted most popular and queen of the football team.
 She earned a scholarship to a nearby college, but Rose had other plans – she wanted to be a singer.
 She arrived in New York City at age 19 and began landing gigs, but it would be songwriting that landed her on the music charts.
-Based for over 60 years in Teaneck, New Jersey, Rose Marie McCoy wrote over 800 songs, recorded by luminaries such as Sarah Vaughn, Elvis Presley, Aretha Franklin, and Ike & Tina Turner.
-Rose Marie McCoy: It’s Gonna Work Out Fine was awarded a 2020 Incubation Grant from the New Jersey Council for the Humanities.
-Visit www.pckmedia.com for updates.
+Based for over 60 years in Teaneck, New Jersey, Rose wrote over 800 songs, recorded by luminaries such as Sarah Vaughn, Elvis Presley, Aretha Franklin, and Ike & Tina Turner.
+Rose Marie McCoy: It’s Gonna Work Out Fine was produced in part with a 2020 Incubation Grant from the New Jersey Council for the Humanities.
+Visit www.pckmedia.com for more.

-This trailer originally aired on State of the Arts.
-It was produced by Susan Wallner, with narration by Nemuna Ceesay.
+Winner of a 2022 New York Emmy.
+Produced by Susan Wallner, with narration by Nemuna Ceesay.
 The cinematographers were Joe Conlon (new interviews) and Peter Braswell (Arkansas footage).
 Rose’s interview is used courtesy of Arlene Corsano.